areenberg/RelSys/README.md

 ```

-In the following, we show how to evaluate the system and get the results using both the heuristic approach and the discrete-event simulation, respectively.
+The queueing objects are now ready to be plugged into the model object.
+In the following, we show how to create a model object, evaluate the system and get the results using both the heuristic approach and the discrete-event simulation, respectively.
 You will notice that the procedure is almost the same in both cases.

 ## `RelocEvaluation` - Heuristic evaluation